i0Ek3/ttd/README.md

 - Added a customizable "Video Name" input field for video filename editing
   - Video titles will be automatically parsed into the format `【Display Name | tt@Username】Original Video Title` for easy organization and documentation

+- [WIP]
-- [WIP] Automatically paste the TikTok URL into the URL box
+  - Automatically paste the TikTok URL into the URL box
+  - Batch download and queue management
+  - UI interface optimization
+  - Compile and package into the corresponding platform-specific executable version